 Types of NDIS plan review process.

 NDIS has made plethora of changes to its review process since its start in 2014.
 Originally it was a one size fit to all sorts of reviews and it was not working.
-The process was lacking flexibility and was lot time intensive process as every time a person requesting minor changes had to go through a full review and people had to bear with their old plan until a new plan is made after a long 2-3 months wait.
+The process was lacking flexibility and was a time-intensive process as every time a person requesting minor changes had to go through a full review and people had to bear with their old plan until a new plan is made after a long 2-3 months wait.

-With current day scenario, NDIA has made it flexible and there are three different review processes based on the size of change expected, so that minor changes do not have to go through a full review process.
+With the current day scenario, NDIA has made it flexible and there are three different review processes based on the size of change expected so that minor changes do not have to go through a full review process.

-If a participant believes that there may not be significant changes in his life, he may ask for a plan duration for 3 years.
+If a participant believes that there may not be significant changes in his life, he may ask for a plan duration of 3 years.

 3. A full review – This occurs when circumstances in a person with a disability’s life have changed dramatically.
-This requires one to go through the entire review cycle includes planning meeting done again, documentary evidence required and questions asked. (time consuming – typically 1 to 3 months depending upon the busy nature of NDIA staff)
+This requires one to go through the entire review cycle including planning meeting done again, documentary evidence required and questions asked. (time-consuming – typically 1 to 3 months depending upon the busy nature of NDIA staff)